 - Increased cross-discipline exploration and discovery

 Studies conducted through WiNHR benefit from infrastructure refinements at network sites.
-This includes standardized operating procedures, reciprocal protocol agreements through the Wisconsin IRB Consortium, and coordinated study data management systems.
+This includes standardized operating procedures, reciprocal IRB agreements, and coordinated study data management systems.
 WiNHR provides greater access to urban, rural and ethnically diverse populations that are available in a single health-care institution – an important benefit for study accrual.
 Significant statewide coverage in a population and geography is another benefit to researchers.